hallaj/inupypi/README.rst

 Apache mod_wsgi
 ~~~~~~~~~~~~~~~

-1. Create the following file and save it as inupypi.wsgi:
+1. To run using apache mod_wsgi, create the following file and save it as inupypi.wsgi:

 .. code-block :: python